developer-friendly/blog/docs/posts/0010-cert-manager.md

-    As a token of appreciation, and to celebrate with you, I would like to share the achievements of this blog over the course of ~11 weeks since its launch (the [initial commit in Feb 13, 2024]).
+    As a token of appreciation, and to celebrate with you, I would like to share the achievements of this blog over the course of ~11 weeks since its launch (the initial commit on Feb 13, 2024[^7]).

     - [x] 10 posts published :books:
     - [x] 14k+ words written so far (40k+ including codes) :pencil:
     - [x] 2.5k+ views since the launch :eyes:
     - [x] 160+ clicks coming from search engines :mag:

-    You can find the corresponding screenshots below:
+    Here are the corresponding screenshots:

     <div class="grid cards" markdown>